zrythm/zrythm/doc/user/getting-started/system-requirements.rst

   to work efficiently with Zrythm.
 Audio interface
-  An audio interface offers low latency and better quality than on-board sound cards (especially if recording audio).
+  An audio interface offers low latency and better quality than integrated sound cards (especially if recording audio).
 MIDI keyboard
   For quickly trying out melodies or recording.